 Prephysical Therapy Completion Program

 The Prephysical Therapy Completion Program is intended for students who have completed some but not all of the core science prerequisites needed to apply to physical therapy graduate (DPT) programs.
-Students in this program may complete their remaining core classes through SPS and receive the same student services as those in the Prephysical Therapy Post-Baccalaureate program in SPS.
+Students in this program may complete their remaining core classes through SPS and receive the same student services as those in the Prephysical Therapy post-baccalaureate program in SPS.

 Students must complete the program within 12 calendar months and must be enrolled in at least two units of coursework per term to be eligible for financial aid.
 Students who plan to enroll in this program during the summer immediately following the completion of their undergraduate degree may not be eligible for financial aid during that summer, depending on previous aid awards for that academic year.